Teenage Entrepreneur Ideas from Cameron Herold

 Jai being prepared by his team to present a talk to the group.

-The way we were taught these things were also very unique… there were so many skits and stories and we were involved in any way possible!
+The way we were taught these things was also very unique.
+There were so many skits and stories and we were involved in any way possible.
 Learning became fun and we found it easier to remember things.

 Everybody there was so friendly and strong friendships were formed quickly.